thakyZ/EmoteCmdComplex/README.md

 Basically, just replace all references to `EmoteCmdComplex` in all of the files and filenames with your desired name.
 You'll figure it out 😁

 Dalamud will load the JSON file (by default, `Data/EmoteCmdComplex.json`) next to your DLL and use it for metadata, including the description for your plugin in the Plugin Installer.
 Make sure to update this with information relevant to _your_ plugin!

+## Credits

+Astrelle (Mothcharm) on Tumblr for the [emojis](https://astrelle.tumblr.com/post/655965855235112960/swordknight-cursed-emoji-this-cursed-emoji) used in the icon.